 Uncertainty is rife.
 Our youth are experiencing serious mental health issues, our older adults dementia, and all suicide rates are rising at an alarming rate.
-Our educators are not coping with mental health demands and learning needs of students, our organisations are trying to cope with workplace bullying and productivity issues, the prison system is a mess with poor funding for evidence-based rehabilitation programs and training/help for staff.
+Our educators are not coping with mental health demands and learning needs of students, our organisations are trying to cope with workplace bullying and productivity issues, the prison system requires more funding for evidence-based rehabilitation programs and training/help for staff.

-We are the voice of the vulnerable and disenfranchised clients we see and organisations we help.
+We are the voice of the vulnerable and disenfranchised clients we see and the organisations we help.

 – I believe our clients require more rebated sessions and I believe that there ought to be a greater push for service delivery to vulnerable Australians.